chunkypixel/atari-dev-studio/README.md

 ### batari Basic (release BB.1.1d.reveng41)
 batari Basic created by Fred 'batari' Quimby is a BASIC-like language used in the creation of Atari 2600 games. batari Basic is compiled to generate a binary file that can by used on actual Atari 2600 VCS hardware via cartridge (such as a Harmony or UNO cart) or by using an Atari 2600 VCS emulator such as Stella.

-batari Basic is an external project and can be donwloaded seperately from [here](http://7800.8bitdev.org/index.php/Batari_basic).
+batari Basic is an external project and can be downloaded seperately from [here](http://7800.8bitdev.org/index.php/Batari_basic).
 Further information is about this release is available here at [AtariAge](http://atariage.com/forums/topic/214909-bb-with-native-64k-cart-support-11dreveng/).

 ### 7800basic (release 0.6 Jul 12 2017 22:46:35)
 7800basic is a BASIC-like language for creating Atari 7800 games.
 It is a compiled language that runs on a computer, and it creates a binary file that can be run with an Atari 7800 emulator, or the binary file may be used to make a cartridge that will operate on a real Atari 7800.

 7800basic is derived from batari basic, a BASIC-like language for creating Atari 2600 games.
 Special thanks to the bB creator, Fred Quimby, and all of the the bB contributors!

-7800basic is included as part this extension with many thanks to Mike Saarna (RevEng).
-7800basic is an external project and can be donwloaded seperately [here](http://7800.8bitdev.org/index.php/7800basic).
+7800basic is included as part of this extension with many thanks to Mike Saarna (RevEng).
+7800basic is an external project and can be downloaded seperately [here](http://7800.8bitdev.org/index.php/7800basic).
 Further information about this release is available here at [AtariAge](http://atariage.com/forums/topic/222638-7800basic-beta-the-release-thread/.)

 ### dasm (release 2.20.11 - 20171206)
 dasm is a versatile macro assembler with support for several 8-bit microprocessors including MOS 6502 & 6507, Motorola 6803, 68705 & 68HC11, Hitachi HD6303 (extended Motorola 6801), and Fairchild F8.